Deciding When to Step Aside From the Decision-Making Process: Abstentions And Disqualifications

 - Publicly identify the financial interest or potential conflict of interest in sufficient detail to be understood by the public; and

-- Refrain from discussing or voting on the matter.
+- Refrain from discussing or voting on the matter or in any way using their official position to influence staff on the matter.

 For certain officials, the rules require that one leave the room until after the discussion, vote and any other disposition of the matter are concluded unless the matter is on the consent calendar.8